 You have to know what questions to ask during the presentation to see if you’re on the mark and what to do if you’re not.
-A sales script sure would be nice right about now to make sure those questions get asked.
+A sales script would be excellent to make sure those questions get asked.

 And what about objection handling?
-You don’t think you need a script?
+Don’t you think you need a script?

-I listen, and critique sales call recordings every week from EXPERIENCED salespeople worldwide who mistakenly jump to step 4 of the objection handling process and totally miss steps 1 through 3.
+I listen to, and critique sales call recordings every week from EXPERIENCED salespeople worldwide who mistakenly jump to step 4 of the objection handling process and totally miss steps 1 through 3.
 The end result?
 They lose more deals than they win and can’t figure out why.

 A sales script cheat sheet on how to handle the objection handling process, not just the objection itself, is worth its weight in gold.

 So you don’t think you need a script for a follow-up call, either?
 Well, you don’t if you like the answer that you get when you say, “I’m just calling to touch base, check-in and see if you have any questions?” to which most prospects say “Nope,” and the call ends just as fast as it started.

 Having a sales script, or as I prefer to call it, a sales playbook, on each step of the selling process is critical to ensure you are not skipping steps.

 The number 1 reason you should be in sales is to make as much money as possible by helping others get what they want.

 It’s your job to ask questions that will accelerate and persuade the prospect to take action now and with you.